 Persian

 Persian cats have been called “furniture with fur” because of their long periods of inactivity—of all the lazy cat breeds, this one most definitely fits the bill.
 These cats have a sweet, gentle nature and prefer a calm atmosphere.
-While they are happy to be groomed and petted, they aren’t generally interested in playing games or chasing toys.
+While they are happy to be groomed and petted, they aren’t extremely interested in playing games or chasing toys.
 However, as with any pet, it’s important to try to engage your Persian in some playtime exercise every day.

 Himalayan

-The Himalayan is a cross between a Persian and a Siamese.
+The Himalayan cat is a cross between a Persian and a Siamese.
 This breed is docile and sweet, and tends to reserve attention for family members.
 They rarely ascend higher than their human’s lap, being content to lounge on the same level as people or even on the floor.
 Like most lazy cat breeds, Himalayans prefer a calm, quiet routine.

 Exotic Shorthair